caussourd/public-cloudformation-templates/README.md

    The EC2 instance is authorized
    The CIDR (parameter ExternalIP) is authorized

-- 2 CloudWatch alarms for the RDS instance
+- 2 CloudWatch alarms for the RDS instance (optional)

    CPU Utilization
    Freeable Space